 Are we free?
 Do we possess the freedom necessary for moral responsibility?
 What form of freedom is necessary for moral responsibility?
 Is this freedom compatible with causal determinism?
 To be morally responsible for an action, must its agent have been able to act otherwise?
 Must she have chosen her own character?
 What is it to be morally responsible for an action?
 These are the main questions we shall address in this course.
 To address them, we shall read works by Hume, Reid, Chisholm, Ayer, Strawson, Frankfurt, Nagel, and others.

-Requisite: One course in Philosophy.
+Requisite: One course in PHIL.
 Limited to 25 students.
-Fall semester.
-Professor Shah.2016-17: Offered in Fall 2016
+Spring semester.
+Assistant Professor Leydon-Hardy.2019-20: Offered in Spring 2020

 Requisite: One course in PHIL or consent of the instructor.
 Limited to 25 students.
 Omitted 2019-2020.
 Professor George.2019-20: Not offered

 Requisite: One course in PHIL.
 Limited to 25 students.
-Omitted 2016-17.
-Professor Hasan.2016-17: Not offered
+Omitted 2019-2020.
+Professor Hasan.2019-20: Not offered

 An examination of the central metaphysical and epistemological doctrines of the Critique of Pure Reason, including both the historical significance of Kant's work and its implications for contemporary philosophy.

 The topics change from year to year.
-Some of the most interesting and most characteristic work in recent philosophy has been concerned with the problem of skepticism about the external world, i.e., roughly, the problem of how you know that your whole life isn't merely a dream.
+Some of the most interesting and most characteristic work in recent philosophy has been concerned with the problem of skepticism and the external world, i.e., roughly, the problem of how you know that your whole life isn't merely a dream.
 We will critically examine various responses to this problem and, possibly, consider some related issues such as relativism and moral skepticism.
 There will be readings from authors such as Wittgenstein, Moore, and Austin, and philosophers working today such as Dretske and Putnam.

-Requisite: Two courses in Philosophy or consent of the instructor.
+Requisite: Two courses in PHIL or consent of the instructor.
 Limited to 15 students.
-Omitted 2016-17.
-Professor Vogel.2016-17: Not offered
+Fall semester.
+Professor Vogel2019-20: Offered in Fall 2019

-Requisite: Two courses in philosophy or consent of the instructor.
+Required: Two courses in PHIL or consent of the professor.
 Limited to 15 students.
-Spring semester.
-Professor A. George.2016-17: Not offered
+Omitted 2019-2020.
+Professor Moore.2019-20: Not offered

-(Offered as PHIL 464 and ENST 464.)
-Is our planet overpopulated?
+(Offered as PHIL 464 and ENST 464) Is our planet overpopulated?
 And if so, how many of us should live on it?
 Population raises tricky questions that are both empirical and broadly philosophical: How should we weigh the well-being of future individuals against the lives of those currently living?
 Should we aim for a future population whose average or whose total level of well-being is maximized—or should we apply some other standard?
 Even more fundamentally: are we right to think of human life as, on balance, a positive thing?
 And how might a policy based on answers to such questions be weighed against rights to reproductive choice, and against considerations of justice?

 In this seminar, we will explore recent work in the emerging and fascinating field of population ethics.
 We will chart new areas for research, as well as for practical policy-making.
-Priority will be given to declared majors in either field, and then by year—senior, then junior, and so on.

 Music is sometimes described as a language, but what, if anything, does Charlie Parker’s “Ah-Leu-Cha” say to us?
 If music isn’t representational, then how should we understand its connection to the various emotions that it can express and invoke?
-(Or maybe these aren’t genuine emotions: Samuel Barber’s Adagio for Strings is widely described as sad, but what exactly are we--or is it--sad about?
+(Or maybe these aren’t genuine emotions: Samuel Barber’s Adagio for Strings is widely described as sad, but what exactly are we—or is it—sad about?
 And why would we choose to listen to Mozart’s Requiem if it genuinely terrified us?)
-Perhaps our musical descriptions and experiences are metaphorical in some way--but how, and why?
+Perhaps our musical descriptions and experiences are metaphorical in some way—but how, and why?